 Background: Sen. Ted Cruz is seeking his second term after spending a chunk of his first running for president.
 He won the Texas primary, but ultimately lost the Republican nomination to Donald Trump.
 His strongest Democratic challenger is U.S. Rep. Beto O’Rourke, D-El Paso, who easily outraised Cruz over the last three months, according to the Texas Tribune.
 O'Rourke collected over $2.4 million to the Texas Republican’s $1.9 million.
 Cruz still has more cash on hand, though.
 The incumbent faces four Republican challengers.
 O’Rourke’s up against two other Democrats, Edward Kimbrough and Sema Hernandez.

 Result: Democrats Lorie Burch and Sam Johnson are expected to have a runoff in May.
 Van Taylor is the projected winner in the Republican primary.

-Background: Rep. Sam Johnson, R-Plano, is retiring after 26 years in Congress.
+Background: Rep. Sam Johnson, R-Richardson, is retiring after 26 years in Congress.
 Texas’ 3rd Congressional District covers a big chunk of Collin County, including McKinney, Plano, Frisco and the Collin County portion of Dallas.
 Coincidentally, another Sam Johnson, a Democrat, is competing to fill the vacancy against Adam P. Bell, Lorie Burch and Medrick Yhap.
 On the Republican side, Van Taylor, who stepped down from his Texas Senate seat to run for Congress, joins Alex Donkervoet and David Niederkorn.